qiboteam/qibocal/doc/source/tutorials/calibration.rst

 #.
 Resonator characterization:
     #.
 Probing the resonator at high power
     #.
-Estimate the readout amplitude through a punchout
+Estimating the readout amplitude through a punchout
     #.
 Finding the dressed resonator frequency
 #.
 Qubit characterization
     #.
 Finding the qubit frequency
     #.
-Calibration of :math:`\pi` pulse
+Calibrating the :math:`\pi` pulse
 #.
-Build classification model for :math:`\ket{0}` and  :math:`\ket{1}`
+Building classification model for :math:`\ket{0}` and  :math:`\ket{1}`

 We are going to explain how to use qibocal to address each step of the calibration.

 Resonator characterization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Usually each qubit is coupled to a resonator to perform the readout.
+Each qubit is coupled to a resonator to perform the measurement.
-The resonator is characterized by a bare frequency that we can extract by running a resonator spectroscopy at high power.
-To peform this experiment with qibocal it is sufficient to write the following runcard `spectroscopy.yaml`:
+The resonator is characterized by a bare frequency that we can be extracted by running a resonator spectroscopy at high power.
+To perform this experiment with qibocal it is sufficient to write the following runcard `spectroscopy.yaml`:

 .. code-block:: yaml